What are Benefits in Kind?

 *If the accommodation you have provided for the nanny has a separate front door and separate metering for gas, water and electricity, it is considered a taxable benefit and will need to be reported as a Benefit in Kind.

 Who pays the tax for Benefits in Kind?

 As long as a Gross Wage has been agreed then tax is deducted from the nanny’s salary.

-As well as tax there will also be a Class 1A National Insurance charge for the employer.
-For more information on the importance of agreeing a gross salary you can find further information on our ‘New to employing’ page (https://www.nannytax.co.uk/help-for-employers/new-to-employing).
+As well as tax there will also be a Class 1A National Insurance charge to the employer.